 - Dated 1898, bill from John C James Veterinary Surgeon for various treatments from 27 March 1897 to 19 May 1898 including examining terrier and bottle dressing, examining pug and bottle dressing for skin, extracting teeth and operating on claws £2.1s.0d.
 Paid 14 September 1898.

 - Dated 1899 and addressed to Mrs Ponting at Rudgeway, bill from Edward J Ponting, plumber, glazier, gas fitter, bell hanger for "putting new bucket to hard water pump, leathering and redressing to soft water pump" - 6s 6d.
 Edward J Ponting was the son of George Ponting and Marianne Harris.
 Edward Ponting and Sydney Ponting's grandfathers were brothers, both sons of William Ponting and Mary Pearce.
-(Appendix H).
+(Appendix H), making them second cousins.

 - Dated 17 May 1899 Dunlop, Mackie & Co, wine and spirit merchants, supplying amongst other things Guinness and Bass pale ale.